imakin/AndroidBootstrap/README.md

 My starter project files for android app.
 Do Star to let me know if it's useful.

+Loaded with tools, using alpinejs, material design, parcel

 Copyright (c) 2024 Muhammad Izzulmakin

 How to